Esri/arcgis-runtime-samples-ios/OfflineFeatureEditingSample/README.md

 ###Using the sample
 1. Upon startup, the app is in "Live Data" mode where the map displays features from an ArcGIS Feature service.
-These features are refreshed every minute to ensure you can see any changes made on the service.
 The device needs a network connection to ensure these features are displayed properly.
 2. You can tap on any feature to view information about it in a popup.
 3. You can edit attributes, geometry, or attachments of the feature.